microsoft/IF-MCP-Server-for-Microsoft-Teams/docs/teams-bot-setup.md

   },
   "McpServer": {
     "BaseUrl": "Use value from $FUNCTION_URL",
-    "FunctionKey": "Use value from $FUNCTION_KEY"
+    "FunctionKey": "Use the mcp_extension system key from MCP server setup" }
-  }
 }
 ```